gapotchenko/Gapotchenko.FX/Source/README.md

-`Source` folder contains the source code of Gapotchenko.FX framework.
+`Source` folder contains the source code of Gapotchenko.FX.

-Let's start by taking a look at the main [`Gapotchenko.FX` module](Gapotchenko.FX).
+Let's start by taking a look at the [main  module](Gapotchenko.FX).